kubadlo/pysender/README.md

-# pysender
+# PySender

-Bulk email sender for computers from the stone age
+Bulk email sender for computers from the stone age.